Electronic color code: More exceptions to IEC practice; color definition inconsistencies

+To summarize the variations of the tolerance colors, only silver, gold, brown, and red have had their meanings unchanged since 1943, (on both two- and three-digit codings) and generally the rainbow colors beyond red will indicate a tolerance tighter than 1% on three-digit resistors, and looser than 2% on two-digit resistors.

+As an aside, resorting to using an ohmmeter is always an option, but it gives different information than reading the color code does.
+It tells what the resistance is now; reading the code tells what it was supposed to be when it was new.
+To assess how well the part has aged, that takes both.

 Body-end-dot system

 The "body-end-dot" or "body-tip-spot" system was used for cylindrical composition resistors sometimes still found in very old equipment (built before the Second World War); the first band was given by the body color, the second band by the color of one end of the resistor, and the multiplier by a dot or band around the middle of the resistor.
 The other end of the resistor was in the body color, silver, or gold for 20%, 10%, 5% tolerance (tighter tolerances were not routinely used).